Kong/kongponents/docs/components/icon.md

 ## Props

-### icon - required
+### icon

 The name of the icon.
 This required prop will only recognize icons from the following list.
 It tells KIcon which svg to render.

 <div>
   <KToggle v-slot="{ isToggled, toggle }">